parmar-mohit/School-App/Documentation/Socket Communication.md

 * Action Code 4

-The Client is requesting server to create a new grade.
-Info attribute of message contains all the details of grade to be created in JSON format.Example message is as follows
+The Client is requesting server to create a new classrooom.
+Info attribute of message contains all the details of classroom to be created in JSON format.Example message is as follows
 ```
 {
     "id" : $messageId,